|Academic Profile |

 |History of Biomedical Science and Medicine|

 History of Aging and Gertontology

 - Aging and Immunity: A Historical Research on Gerontology and Immunology in the United States and the United Kingdom, 1900-1960

 - Constructing Failure: Tissue Culture and Tissue Transplantation in Twentieth Century Biomedicine

 - Crafting Seoul National University Hospital: Healthcare, Medical Modernity, and Their Techno-Cultural Construction

 - Hyung Wook Park.
-(2016, November).
-Science and Cosmopolitanism in Asia.
-Paper presented at History of Science Society Annual Meeting, Atlanta, Georgia, USA.
+(2018, September).
+Science, State, and Spirituality: Scientific Creationism in South Korea.
+Paper presented at Society for Social Studies of Science Annual Meeting, Sydney, Australia.

 « Back to Research Directory